Juneyy/CSCI-566-Final-Project/README.md

 # CSCI-566-Final-Project
-Effect of Label Noise onto Selective Prediction
+Effect of Label Noise on Selective Prediction